yarinraz159/Automation-Project/README.md

 # Test Automation Framework

-This is an automation framework built using Java for performing tests on the MyTinyTodo web application.
+This is an automation framework built using Java and Selenium WebDriver for performing tests on the MyTinyTodo web application.

 ## Framework Structure